Skip to content

 run: fastlane build

-# If timeout is not specified, defaults to 60 minutes
+# If timeout is not specified, the plan maximum is used as the default

 The maximum timeout you can configure depends on your RunnerHub plan: